-If you need a structured and self-guided approach to safely stopping drinking, How to Safely Taper Off Alcohol will take you step-by-step towards being alcohol-free.
+If you need a structured and self-guided approach to safely taper off alcohol and stop drinking, this article will take you step-by-step towards being alcohol-free.
+It has been written particularly for people who think they may be dependent on alcohol.

 - You drink more than half a bottle of spirits, one and a half bottles of wine or six pints of beer every day (equivalent to 150ml or 5 fl oz of pure alcohol)